Legal Documents for Elderly Parents: A List

 A pension refers to a set monthly income that some employers, such as federal and state entities, give their employees after a particular time served on a job.

-If your loved one has lost a pension rather than a 401(k), you can direct your loved one to the U.S. Department of Labor’s Employee Benefits Security Administration or Form 5500 search.
+If your parents have lost track of a pension rather than a 401(k), you can direct them to the U.S. Department of Labor’s Employee Benefits Security Administration or Form 5500 search.

 Retirement Plans